Table of Contents

 What if travel insurance is mandatory?

-In some situations, travel insurance is mandatory.
-I’m talking about countries that demand travel insurance to issue a visa, like Cuba or Iran, but there are many other cases.
+In some situations, you need to be insured, and some travel agencies even require mandatory travel insurance when you book a tour with them.
+This includes countries that demand travel insurance to issue a visa, such as Cuba or Iran, among many others.

 In that case, as a traveler, you must check the requirements with that country’s consulate.
 Most of the times all they need is basic insurance that clears the country from covering any medical assistance costs in case the traveler needs it.